Killarexe/Copper-Extension-wiki/content/datapacks/add_waxing_transformation.md

 weight = 20
 +++

+> [!CAUTION]
+> The datapacks are only supported to versions superior or equal to 1.5.0

 ## Creating the file

 Waxing transformation is one of the easiest to implement.
 Also **if you add a transformation for an item to an other, than the waxed item can be scraped to the unwaxed item.** *(See the [Scraping Mechanic](../../mechanics/scraping))* First you need to create a `waxing_transformation` folder in your namespace folder.
 Then create a simple `.json` file like your creating a custom recipe.